Moving In & Moving Out of Residence Halls

 - Register for Drop 'n Go if participating.

-- West Ballard Hall wing and Holmquist Hall do not have elevators.
+- Holmquist Hall does not have elevators.
 Please plan and pack accordingly.

 - We encourage students to bring their own cart if they have one.